 Rievaulx Abbey is easy to find, on a minor road, half a mile west of the B1257, two and a half miles north-west of Helmsley (Post Code: YO62 5LB).
 Alternatively, drive to Rievaulx after visiting the charming hamlet of Old Byland, two and a half miles away.
 If you are driving to Rievaulx, the car park gets very busy on weekends and sunny days, so be sure to arrive early.

 If you want to add a walk to your day out, it’s possible to walk to the Abbey from Helmsley.
-Follow in the footsteps of Saint Aelred, one of the county’s most famous abbots, and take the easy to follow walk from the medieval fortress of Helmsley Castle.
+Follow in the footsteps of Saint Aelred, a famous abbot, and take the well-signposted walk from the medieval fortress of Helmsley Castle.

 Walk from Helmsley to Rievaulx Abbey.

 The walk from Helmsley to Rievaulx follows the first part of the Cleveland Way National Trail.
 Signposts are easy to spot and marked with an acorn.
 Extend the walk into a seven-mile circular outing, returning to Helmsley via Griff Farm.
-The route takes in magnificent woodland, the valley of Blackdale Howl and has amazing views from the top of Jinny York Bank.
+The route takes in some very nice woodland scenery, Blackdale Howl valley and some amazing views from the top of Jinny York Bank.

 The walk is described in detail on the North Yorkshire Moors website, www.northyorkmoors.org.uk.